 What is an urgent treatment centre (UTC)?

 This is where you go if you need urgent medical attention, but A&E isn’t the appropriate place.
-It is usually a GP-led service, open for 12 hours every day of the week, every week of the year – including bank holidays.
+It is usually open for 12 hours every day of the week, every week of the year – including bank holidays.
 The Teddington service is run by nurses and other healthcare professionals, supported by a GP.

 Why has the service been renamed as an urgent treatment centre?

 The NHS is working to standardise the services available for urgent care.
 Feedback from the public suggests the range of services currently on offer is confusing, from minor injury units, to urgent care centres, urgent treatment centres and walk-in centres – all of which provide similar services.
 This is about standardising the services, so they are all open from 8am-8pm, with appointments available through NHS 111, to give help the public understand where the best place is for their care.

 How does it differ from a walk-in centre?